cjsmith1988/budget-tracker/README.md

 **Project name**: NoSQL Challenge

-**Description**: This project purpose was to test skills learned with MongoDB and Mongoose, further develop node.js and express skills.
+**Description**: This project purpose was to test skills learned with Progressive Web Application (PWA).

-**Special Notes**: this project is command line applicatoin. the modules used are: express and mongoose.
+**Special Notes**: this project is deployed in Azure Cloud using Heroku App. the modules used are: express, mongoose, compression, morgan.
+This is using MondoDB.

 **Installation**: